fmerg/pymerkle/docs/decoupling.rst

 is able to apply this rule, that is, to retrieve from ``p`` a single hash and compare it against the current root-hash ``c`` of the Merkle-tree (in formal terms, ``c`` is the server's *commitment* to the produced proof).
-This is the *verification* procedure, whose success verifies
+This is the *verification* procedure, the success of which verifies

 1. that the data ``x`` has indeed been encrypted by the server and